tianzhijiaoziA/TIFADiffusion/README.md

 # Time-reversion Fast-sampling Score-based Model for Limited-angle CT Reconstruction

-Our paper has been submitted to IEEE Transactions on Medical Imaging and will soon be submitted  (Reject/Resubmit: major revisions needed and new external review required (12-Nov-2023).
+Our paper has been submitted to IEEE Transactions on Medical Imaging  (Reject/Resubmit: major revisions needed and new external review required (12-Nov-2023).

 Our early work has applied for China invention patent for power protection: CN117422784A